 RAM Usage Is Bad

-MakeUseOf will occasionally receive a question from a reader that asks about how to reduce RAM usage on a computer, tablet or smartphone.
+MakeUseOf will occasionally receive a question from a reader that asks about how to reduce RAM usage on a computer.
 Their alarm is understandable.
 A user browsing the web in Windows 7 might open their task manager to find over six gigabytes of RAM used.
 “Ack!” they think, “no wonder my computer is so slow!”

 In truth, this relationship should be flipped on its head.
 RAM is very, very quick.
 Mechanical hard drives and some forms of flash storage (like most SD cards) are slow.
 By storing data that might be needed in RAM, a computer can increase the load speed of frequently accessed software.
 If RAM is not full of data, it’s effectively doing nothing, so why have it sit empty?